 The energy baseline for the project activity under consideration is the per square meter electrical energy consumption of the system of the baseline building (station buildings forming a part of Phase I of Delhi Metro).
 The per square meter electricity consumption thus obtained have been used to estimate the energy consumption by the project stations in the absence of energy efficient equipments.

 For ascertaining the baseline energy consumption, energy consumption of 41 baseline stations of DMRC Phase I was monitored for the year 2012, 2013 and 2014.
 Month wise electricity consumption of each station was tabulated and added to obtain monthly total energy consumption for each year.
 The per sq.m energy consumption per month was obtained for the three years and averaged to obtained the per sq.m monthly energy consumption for baseline stations.
 The monthly electricity consumption data revealed that less electricity is consumed in winter than in summer.
 This is reasonable since a majority of electricity consumption is attributed to air conditioning system.
-Since the project activity constitutes of only overhead stations and underground stations are much more energy intensive than overhead stations, underground stations were excluded while developing emission factor.
-This is conservative.

 Detailed calculation steps and values have been given in Section B.6.1 and B.6.3 of this PDD.
 The project activity reduces electricity consumption of the stations of Phase III of Delhi Metro in comparison to the baseline scenario.
 Emission reduction will be based on the reduced electricity drawl from the grid due to the reduced electricity consumption in the stations, in the project scenario compared to the baseline scenario.

 Emission factor for electricity drawn from the grid